poorlymac/DBApp/README.md

 ![DBApp Screenshot](DBApp.png)

 # Developer Notes
-* Needs the mysql client library
+* Needs the mysql client library (e.g. brew install mysql or just brew install mysql-client)
 * On OSX statically compiles in mysql and associated libs for easy distribution to the great unwashed
 * Uses some basic encryption on the password and saves the configuration to ~/.DBApp.cnf as JSON
 * Run build.sh to build and run